 NEW HOME CONSTRUCTION

-The results of the MHfH programs are that the houses are occupied by low-income families, most of who are well along in their no-interest mortgages.
+The results of the Morris Habitat programs are that the houses are occupied by low-income families, most of who are well along in their no-interest mortgages.
 Since we began in 1985, we have had ZERO foreclosures!

 In addition to the work in designated neighborhoods working with neighborhood revitalization, our home repair and A Brush With Kindness programs assist, low-income, elderly and/or disabled homeowners whose incomes are too low for repairs needed to maintain decent, safe and affordable housing.
 We also assist other charities with minor capital projects.

-A donation to our non-profit in Morris County helps build new affordable housing for low income families in our community.
+A donation to Morris Habitat for Humanity helps build new affordable housing for low income families in our community.
 The typical Habitat home is a modest, well built, functional, low maintenance home that fits in with the surrounding community.
 Homes typically have a finished floor area between 950 and 1,200 square feet.
-A Habitat Home generates taxes and puts a vacant, non-revenue producing lot on the tax rolls.
+A Habitat home generates taxes and puts a vacant, non-revenue producing lot on the tax rolls.
 Unlike many non-profits, property owned by Habitat homeowners is not removed from the tax rolls.

 Morris Habitat holds a zero interest mortgage.
 The monthly payments from Habitat families provide some of the capital for future projects.
 In addition, the purchase price of the housing units sold to the selected families will be established solely by Habitat using its calculations and methodology.
 The homes will carry a 30-year deed restriction and must resell to another qualified low-income family.